vshveta08/Random-Password-Generator/README.md

 This Random Password Generator made by using HTML, CSS and JS.

 It generates the password by using random numbers, uppercase, lowercase and symbols.
+Copy feature is also given so we can copy that generated password.

-INterface of the Password Generator ->
+Interface of the Password Generator ->

 ![image](https://user-images.githubusercontent.com/109027067/232666657-00151d37-0c29-47dd-9bdf-1ed808921481.png)